-Give you quantitative and qualitative information directly from your users regarding your valuable question of the idea.
-The purpose to gather insights about your users’ needs, current methods to solve problems, pain points and their opinions about your idea.
+Give you quantitative and qualitative information directly from your users regarding your valuable question about the idea.
+The purpose is to gather insights about your users’ needs, current methods to solve problems, pain points, and their opinions about your idea.

 User interviews provide qualitative data.
 You will be able to gather detailed insights as they talk about the topics you bring up.
 The only downside of user interviews is that it requires time and effort to gather data.